-After a three year hiatus, The Wilderness of Manitoba will be returning in 2021 with a new line-up and a new album entitled Farewell To Cathedral.
-Founding member and singer/multi-instrumentalist Will Whitwham will be joined by Victoria Carr on vocals and acoustic guitar, Tavo Diez de Bonilla (Jenn Grant) on bass and vocals, and Adam Balsam (The Most Serene Republic) on drums, vocals, guitar and keyboards.
+After a three year hiatus, The Wilderness of Manitoba returned in 2021 with a new line-up and a new album entitled Farewell To Cathedral.
+Founding member and singer/multi-instrumentalist Will Whitwham was joined by Victoria Carr on vocals and acoustic guitar, Tavo Diez de Bonilla (Jenn Grant) on bass and vocals, and the late Adam Balsam (The Most Serene Republic) on drums, vocals, guitar and keyboards.

 The group prefers to characterize itself as an evolving entity.
 Whitwham says, “I’ve always been a believer in fresh collaborations because everyone you meet influences your creative process in some way.
 It’s up to you to decide whether they fuel it or stagnate it.
 In this particular case, the four of us together was the best fit for the current batch of songs.
 Adam, Victoria and Tavo all brought something very unique to the table with their voices and playing styles.”
 From the band’s inception, it has redefined itself with every new release; from Hymns of Love and Spirits through When You Left The Fire, Island of Echoes, Between Colours, Across The Dark and various EPs.
 The evolution of their sound has run the gamut from four part harmonies and its initial chamber folk sound to duo lead vocals and an expanded sonic palette ranging from cinematic indie pop to anthemic folk rock.